Bridging the gap

 This is also a good time to make a few short term containers to celebrate the season.
 We place them by the front door so we see them coming and going.
 We happen to have some good pots in seasonal colors of yellow, orange and rust which will accent almost any plant, even house plants you may have.
 We try and do a few small collections of pots so we can add and subtract as they come and go while still having the same basic look.
 This year we have a few small purple asters, some yellow pansies and a red grass.
 It isn’t so much about the plants as color.
 Whatever you have is worth playing around with and try to come up with something pleasing to your eye.
 We even added a few Blue Hubbard squash because the color is a great contrast.
 Looking for seed pods, rose-hips or even veggies from the garden can brighten up a pot at least temporarily.

 Another easy color spot for in the garden are hand cut bouquets from the garden.
 We just wander around the garden and cut anything that we find has interesting color, form or texture.
 We use a few flowers but add grasses, pods, rose-hips, branches and even a few vegetables.
 As some particular element fades such as a flower you can just take it out without ruining the arrangement.
-Since the night time temperatures are now dipping into the 30’s and the daytime highs are only in the 50’s or 60’s the bouquets will keep for weeks.
+Since the night time temperatures are now dipping close to the 30’s and the daytime highs are only in the 50’s or 60’s the bouquets will keep for weeks.
 We usually have one on the table on the patio and another on a stand close to where we often sit outside.
 Since we spend more time outside than in we can enjoy these more than if we brought them into the house.

 Arrangement on table